mikee47/FlashString/array.rst

 Introduction
 ------------

-Supports simple arrays of simple types, such as char, int, double, or POD structures.
+Supports arrays of simple types, such as char, int, double, or POD structures (i.e. basic C structures).

 The ``Array`` is a class template, so requires an additional ``ElementType`` parameter::